 A G1 license is a valid novice license with many restrictions.
 As a G1 driver, you must have zero level alcohol while driving.
-You may not drive without a fully licensed driver sitting in the front seat and they must have at least 4 years driving experience.
+You may not drive without a fully licensed driver sitting in the front seat and they must have at least 4 years of driving experience.
 All passengers in the car must have a working seat belt.

 Their blood alcohol level must be less than .05% when they accompany you and they must have a valid license.
-There is no permission to drive on 400 series highways with speed limit of 80 km per hour.
+There is no permission to drive on 400 series highways with a speed limit of 80 km per hour.
 The only exception is if your accompanying driver is also a driving instructor.
 A G1 driver is not allowed to drive between 12 a.m. and 5 a.m.

 Are G1 And M1 The Same

 No, G1 and M1 are 2 different types of licenses.
 The G1 license is a novice driving license for G-class vehicles such as small trucks, vans, and cars.
 However, the M1 is a novice license for a beginner to ride motorcycles.
 M class vehicles may include mopeds, full speed or limited speed motorcycles, motorized scooters, and three-wheeled scooters.